TwilioDevEd/clicktocall-node/README.md

 ``` mac/bsd/linux
 ngrok http 3000
 ```
-**place within your /usr/local/bin or /bin folder else perform the same command as windows**
+**place within your /usr/local/bin or /bin folder else perform the same command as windows for mac and linux platforms**

 5. Open browser to `http://your-random-ngrok-url:3000`